googollee/go-socket.io/README.md

     - No, but if you wanna you can help to do it.
 Join us in community chat Telegram
 - How to use go-socket.io with CORS?
     - Please see examples in [directory](https://github.com/googollee/go-socket.io/tree/master/_examples)
-- What is minimal version Golang support for this library?
-    - We required Go 1.9 or upper!
-- How to user?
-    - Go-socket.io compatibility with Socket.IO 0.9.x, please use branch 0.9.x * or tag go-socket.io@v0.9.1

 ## Community